Sanyogita45/CCRM/README.md

 | Target | IoT devices | Applications | Web Services |
 | This Project | ❌ | ✅  | ❌ |

-## JDK/JRE/JVM Explanation
+## Java Architecture

 ### JDK (Java Development Kit)
 It is a complete development package for Java programmers.
 It contains compiler (javac) to convert Java code to bytecode.
 It contains Tools (java, jar, javadoc) for development.
 It contains Libraries and development files.
-It is used for development Java applications.
+It is used for development of Java applications.

 ### JRE (Java Runtime Environment)